mrtkprc/nginx-learning-notes/README.md

 "Sharing knowledge is the most fundamental act of friendship.
 Because it is a way you can give something without loosing something. — Richard Stallman"

+I am grateful to Mr.Farhan for this amazing handbook.

 Sample cases are created by Vagrant.
 Used vagrantfile can be fount at the repository.

 ***Nginx*** is high performance web server.